Jon Mann's Photo

 Most of my guests have been wonderful people; honest, mature, responsible individuals and have received positive references.

-The worst experience I ever had was a persistent German woman with no money and no references.
-She showed on my doorstep at night.
-I said she could stay for the night and I would provide her with a reference to find another host.
-She stayed for a week.
+The worst experience ever was a persistent German woman with no money and no references.
+She showed up on my doorstep at night.
+I said she could stay for one night and I would provide her with a reference to find another host.
+She wouldn't leave.
 She was hungry so I fed her and loaned her my bus pass, which she never returned.
 She became extremely hostile when I told her I had other couch surfers arriving.
 She finally left after robbing me of my rent money while I was taking a shower.
-I reported her to couch surfer staff.
+I reported her to couchsurfer staff.
+Another couchsurfer, from Italy, stole my passport wallet; she is also no longer on couch surfing.

-I am very careful who I host now, but occasionally someone will pilfer items they think I won't miss.
+I am extremely careful who I host now, but occasionally someone will pilfer small items they think I won't miss.
+Other than those few aberrations I have had wonderful couchsurfers who I always give excellent references.

 Interests

-I play baseball, bodysurf, ski and box.
+My sports are baseball, body surfing, skiing and boxing.
 I cycled New Zealand and ran my last full marathon at age 50.
 I'll be 80 in 2025 and still going strong.

-Couchsurfers are often grateful and offer to clean or cook.
-I don't ask or expect it.
-I often make American breakfast for my guests; oatmeal, pancakes with bacon and eggs or plain cereal.
-I also sometimes make burritos, my famous pasta, salads and plant based hot dogs for vegans.
+Couchsurfers usually offer to clean or cook; I don't ask or expect it and I will not accept money to stay longer so please do not offer.
+I often make an American breakfast for my guests; oatmeal, pancakes with bacon and eggs or plain cereal.
+I also make burritos, my famous pasta; salads and plant based hot dogs for vegans.

 I have always tried to practice a minimalist lifestyle and maintain a low carbon footprint.
-I am an anti-establishmentarian, climate environmentalist, eco-warrior, internet activist and local politician.
+I am an anti-establishmentarian, eco-warrior, climate environmentalist, internet activist and political activist.

 Music, Movies, and Books